top of page

 • Writer's pictureAlissa Anderson

-HEMOABDOMEN - A TICKING TIME BOMB
+INTERNAL TUMORS AND HEMOABDOMEN - A TICKING TIME BOMB

-If you elect to treat your pet, when they are in a state of shock from hemoabdomen, they will need emergency care including fluid therapy, pain medications (hemoabdomen is extremely painful), and maybe even a blood transfusion.
+If you elect to treat your pet, when they are in a state of shock from hemoabdomen, they will need emergency care including fluid therapy, pain medications (hemoabdomen can be extremely painful), and maybe even a blood transfusion.
 You and your veterinarian will have to decide, after the source of the bleeding is identified, if surgery is an option or recommendation for your pet.
 Anesthesia is high risk and difficult for patients in shock, but veterinarians use excellent staff, equipment, and protocols to monitor your pet and do everything they can to support them during a procedure.

-3,629 views3 comments
+5,189 views3 comments

 bottom of page